johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   semifinal-runningorder: 10
   final-runningorder: 3
   commentary: |
     You know those lo-fi beats that people listen to when they're working, convinced that they make them more productive?
-That's the closest thing I can think of to describe this.
+That’s the closest thing I can think of to describe this.

-    It's calming, soothing, balming.
-It's probably forgettable too.
+    It’s calming, soothing, balming.
+It’s probably forgettable too.

 - country: "Romania"